mouachan/bbank-apps/README.md

  - a mongodb instance to store company and scoring details
  - companies-svc : a microservice based on quarkus, panache to manage CRUD companies and scoring operations (Rest)
- - eligibility : a quarkus/kogito service
+ - eligibility : a quarkus/kogito service to evaluate the eligibility of the company
- - notation : a quarkus, kogito service
+ - notation : a quarkus, kogito service to calculate the score and note
- - loan : a quarkus, kogito service
+ - loan : a quarkus, kogito service to orchestrate loan steps
- - bbank-ui : a nodejs/react frontend to manage all services
+ - bbank-ui : a nodejs/react frontend to simulate the loan
+ - monitoring service : functional dashboard to

 All services expose rest api, the processes use reactive messaging (kafka) to consume/push events, all events are stored in infinispan.